 You can also view a copy of the Charter on the Department of Health website.

 Standards of care

 The aged care system in Australia aims to make sure that all older people can receive care and services when they need them.
 Aged care homes are owned and run by people who are approved by the Australian Government to care for you.

 The Government monitors the quality of care and services provided in aged care homes in a number of ways.
 Homes have to meet Accreditation Standards and show that they are continuously striving to improve the quality of their care and services.

 If the Department of Health is aware that an aged care home does not meet their requirements under the Act, it may issue a Notice of Non-Compliance or impose sanctions on that home.
 When you search for a home using the aged care homes finder, you can see if a home has a sanction in place.

 If you, your carer, or anyone else is concerned about the care or services you receive, you can make a complaint to your aged care home.
 This can be the quickest and most effective way to find a solution.

-If you don't feel comfortable speaking with your service provider, or if your complaint isn't resolved at that level, you can contact the Aged Care Complaints Commissioner, independent aged care advocacy services, or another appropriate organisation who can handle complaints related to your services.
+If you don't feel comfortable speaking with your service provider, or if your complaint isn't resolved at that level, you can contact the Aged Care Quality and Safety Commission, independent aged care advocacy services, or another appropriate organisation who can handle complaints related to your services.
 Read more about how to make a complaint.